daos-stack/daos/doc/admin/deployment.md

 After the certificates have been securely distributed, the DAOS configuration files must be updated in order to enable authentication and secure communications.
-These examples assume that the configuration and certificate files have been installed under `/etc/daos`:
+These examples assume that the configuration files have been installed under `/etc/daos` and certificate files under `/etc/daos/certs` with root ownership and `755` permission for certs dir:

 ```yaml
 # /etc/daos/daos_server.yml (servers)